julelang/manual/src/std/io.md

 ```jule
 fn CopyN(mut dst: Writer, mut src: Reader, n: i64)!: (written: i64)
 ```
 Copies n bytes \(or until an error\) from src to dst\.
 It returns the number of bytes copied and throws the earliest error encountered while copying\.
-On return, written == n if and only if no errror\.
+On return, written == n if and only if no error\.

 ## Copy
 ```jule